-5.1 Yorkshire Water - No objection.

-5.2 Education - Less than 10 2-bed units (family homes) therefore no contribution required.

-5.3 Civic Trust - Doncaster Civic Trust objects to part of this application.
+- 5.1 Yorkshire Water No objection. - 5.2 Education Less than 10 2-bed units (family homes) therefore no contribution required. - 5.3 Civic Trust Doncaster Civic Trust objects to part of this application.
 The conversion of the listed building to small apartments could create a sustainable future for the building, and is considered satisfactory.
 This is subject to the protection of any surviving historic fabric, and careful scrutiny of any proposed changes to windows and doors needed to effect the change of use.
 However, it is felt that the former Registry Office building would be better also developed as apartments.
 This would reduce the number of residents and vehicles, and create a higher quality of development.
-The Trust is particularly concerned about the future of the trees and the impact on them of the car parking.

-5.4 Conservation- Initial concerns relating to the accuracy of the plans, information and intensiveness of the proposal, all of which have been addressed by the submission of amended plans.

-5.5 Trees - No objections based on the revised plans.

-5.6 Ecology - No objection given it's an internal conversion so the roof and loft spaces should not be affected.
-Provided there is also no plan for new external lighting on the buildings then no objections.

-5.7 Environmental Health: Original concerns over size of apartments and outlook as some units have no windows: This has been overcome by the submission of amended plans.

-5.8 Design: Objected to the initial plans as some of the rooms had no windows creating an unacceptable living environment.
+The Trust is particularly concerned about the future of the trees and the impact on them of the car parking. - 5.4 Conservation- Initial concerns relating to the accuracy of the plans, information and intensiveness of the proposal, all of which have been addressed by the submission of amended plans.
+The Conservation further welcomes the removal of the flat roof building to the rear and the reduction in flats number on Elmfield house following deferral. - 5.5 Trees No objections based on the revised plans. - 5.6 Ecology No objection given it's an internal conversion so the roof and loft spaces should not be affected.
+Provided there is also no plan for new external lighting on the buildings then no objections. - 5.7 Environmental Health: Original concerns over size of apartments and outlook as some units have no windows: This has been overcome by the submission of amended plans. - 5.8 Design: Objected to the initial plans as some of the rooms had no windows creating an unacceptable living environment.
 The apartments were also too small with no storage.
-The amended plans create a much better scheme and whilst a metre or two short in some areas for floor area on the whole acceptable.

-5.9 Pollution Control - Historic maps show the above application is located adjacent to a former depot and is for a sensitive end use (multiple apartments and HMO).
+The amended plans create a much better scheme and whilst a metre or two short in some areas for floor area on the whole acceptable. - 5.9 Pollution Control Historic maps show the above application is located adjacent to a former depot and is for a sensitive end use (multiple apartments and HMO).
 A contaminated land assessment was originally required, however given no new building is occurring such an assessment is not required.
-A YALPAG form was instead completed which satisfied officers.

-5.10 Highways DM -The highway officer noted the parking isn't satisfactory, however is existing and sufficient space exists for 1 allocated space per unit exists.
+A YALPAG form was instead completed which satisfied officers. - 5.10 Highways DM -The highway officer initially noted the parking isn't satisfactory, however is existing and sufficient space exists for 1 allocated space per unit exists.
 Whilst one space per unit doesn't strictly comply with the parking standards adopted by Doncaster, given that the units are predominantly 1 bedroomed and it is in a town centre location, 1 space in this instance is acceptable.
 The access is constrained and concern exists over servicing of the units both by delivery vehicles and refuse collection vehicles.
+Following deferral, the number of spaces has increased from 30 to 43 which now accords with standards.